storj/storj/docs/blueprints/ge_refactoring.md

 }
 ```

-the very initial refactoring you could find in this pull request
+the very initial refactoring you can find in this pull request
 https://review.dev.storj.io/c/storj/storj/+/2499